benbergner/dps/README.md

 ## Further notes

-This implementation was used as baseline in [Iterative Patch Selection for High-Resolution Image Recognition](https://arxiv.org/abs/2210.13007) and uses a simplified pre-trained ResNet as scorer network, as well as a pre-trained ResNet-18 as feature network.
-For patch aggregation, a cross-attention transformer module is used.
+This implementation was used as baseline in [Iterative Patch Selection for High-Resolution Image Recognition](https://arxiv.org/abs/2210.13007) and differs slightly from the original paper.
+In particular, a simplified pre-trained ResNet is used as scorer network, and a pre-trained ResNet-18 is employed as feature network.
+For patch aggregation, a cross-attention based transformer module is used.

-Hyperparameter details can be found the appendix.
+More details about the experimental setup and hyperparameter settings can be found in the paper and appendix.

-## Citations
+## References
 ```bibtex
 @inproceedings{cordonnier2021differentiable,
   title={Differentiable patch selection for image recognition},